FreddyLiu06/snakegame/README.txt

 =: Core Concepts :=
 ===================

-- List the four core concepts, the features they implement, and why each feature is an appropriate use of the concept.
-Incorporate the feedback you got after submitting your proposal.

   1. 2D Arrays
     I used a 2D array to model the grid of the game.
 A 2D array was appropriate because the rows and the columns of the grid each correspond to one of the dimensions of the array.
 I stored arrays of GridBox objects, where each GridBox